Bennett Memorial Diocesan School

-- A level maths (or equivalent): normally grade C or above.
+- A level Computer Science (or equivalent): normally grade C or above.

-- At least a 2.2 degree or above in maths or a related subject.
+- At least a 2.2 degree or above in Computer Science or a related subject.

 We will consider each candidate on their own individual merits.
-Sometimes, this may mean we accept a candidate without a maths or maths related degree if they can demonstrate through other qualifications or work experience that they have sufficient mathematical knowledge.
+Sometimes, this may mean we accept a candidate without a Computer Science related degree if they can demonstrate through other qualifications or work experience that they have sufficient subject knowledge knowledge.

 We are looking for candidates who are willing to work hard to help ensure that children get the best possible education.
 Candidates need to believe that they can, as teachers, make a difference and help children flourish.
 They will need to be ambitious for the children they teach and be able to show tenacity at times of challenge.
 They should be able to demonstrate a strong subject knowledge and be open to learning and reflecting upon how they can develop as a teacher.

 Candidates will need to be suitable to work with children and young people.
 They will be asked questions regarding safeguarding at interview.

 Offers to train to teach with us are made on condition of: